ArthurSamuel/orbittechindo-web/README.md

+# How to run
+ - npm install
+ - npm run dev

+# Feature
+- Create user
+- Login
+- Search Movie or Tv Series
+- Show popular Movie

+# Tech
+- Using zustand for state global management
+- Using react query to store and cache query results
+- Using axios to fetch data from API
+- Using https://api.themoviedb.org/3 as API for movie

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.